qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/getinvolved/development/bugreporting.rst

 Reporting issues on QGIS applications
 ---------------------------------------

-QGIS applications (QGIS Desktop, QGIS Browser and QGIS Server) issues are available in `Redmine <https://issues.qgis.org/projects/qgis/issues>`_.
+QGIS applications (QGIS Desktop and QGIS Server) issues are available in `Redmine <https://issues.qgis.org/projects/qgis/issues>`_.
 In order to submit or comment a report, you need to register (top right of each page) and login.
 You can also use your OSGeo ID or request on at `Create an OSGeo account